 We spent the rest of the day stopping every 1.5 km to let the engine cool.
 Finally, a friendly Australian drove by, and towed us to the next gas station, which was in Glendambo!
 We had lost all day, and worse yet, we were really in the middle of nowhere!
 Unfortunately, no one could help us in Glendambo, and as it was already late, we had to spend the night at the gas station and hope we could get help the following day.

 Detour to Roxby Downs

-Our first days in South Australia after Coober Pedy were not quite as we had imagined them.
-But what can you do!
+Our first days in South Australia after Coober Pedy was not quite as we had imagined them.
+But what can you do?
 The next closest town with a mechanic was Roxby Downs.
 Roxby Downs is 197 km away from Glendambo- a 197 km that was not at all on our route!
 We wanted to go to Port Augusta, but that was 287 km away.
 And only anything within 200 km was covered by our insurance.
 We asked if we could pay the extra charge, but unfortunately, it was denied.
 We watched Putu get loaded onto the bed of the tow truck and drive down the highway.

 A Streak of Bad Luck

 We asked the gas station owner if there would be someone that might be able to help us get to Roxby Downs.
 He said that if we paid for his petrol, he would take us after his shift.
 What luck!!

 We jumped into his pickup, and we actually arrived in Roxby Downs before Putu did.
 We were just in time to see that Putu had been removed from the bed of the tow truck down and was now being pulled behind the tow truck.